-I enjoy video games, reading, writing, anime and movies, and have written fanfics for some works I enjoy, and that have inspired me to write more.
+I enjoy video games, reading, writing, anime and movies, and have written fanfics for some works that I like, and that have inspired me to write more.

 As a reviewer, it may seem as though I focus on criticism over praise.
 This is in large part because in criticizing, I identify problems, which requires an explanation of the problem and what I think should be or should have been done, thus leading to more explanation.
 I will, however, indicate when I am mostly satisfied with the work, or if I like something in particular.